 - Military – if you can’t get a security clearance, you may also be prevented from joining the military

 - Professionals – including lawyers, doctors, nurses, plumbers, electricians accountants engineers, etc.

-So How Do I Keep From Losing My Job After a DUI Conviction?
+How Do I Keep From Losing My Job After a DUI Conviction?

 Bad things happen to good people all the time.
 But, an arrest doesn’t mean that will necessarily be convicted of a DUI.
 While there are no guarantees, hiring an experienced DUI lawyer as soon as you are arrested and/or charged with a DUI might help.

-However, you only have a limited amount of time from the date of the violation to request an administrative hearing to fight the suspension of your driver’s license and to prepare for to defend the criminal charge.
+However, you only have a limited amount of time from the date of the violation to request an administrative hearing to fight the suspension of your driver’s license and to prepare to defend the criminal charge.
 You should, therefore, consult with an experienced DUI defense attorney as soon as possible after being arrested and/or charged with a DUI.

-Contact Bugbee Law Office to arrange free case consultation and to learn all your options and defenses.
+Contact Bugbee Law Office to arrange a free case consultation and to learn all your options and defenses.
 Call us at (509) 337-5082 or visit our contact page to speak with an experienced Spokane DUI attorney.